5 February 2010

 initWithContentsOfURL:backgroundMusicURL error:&error];

-However, the drawback of AVAudioPlayer is it is extremely slow.
+However, the drawback of AVAudioPlayer is it can be extremely slow.
 If you tap a button and try to trigger a sound with AVAudioPlayer, there will be a noticeable small delay.
 But if that doesn’t matter to you (like for starting up background music), AVAudioPlayer is a fine choice.
+By the way, prepareToPlay is optional; if you don’t call it, it will be called implicitly when the AVAudioPlayer calls play.

 And there are a couple other things to keep in mind: